Search ads, social media ads, display ads, billboards, flyers — paid ads amplify your reach, help you improve your product, and boost sales.

 4. You forgot to A|B test your ad.

 Always try to run ads in two alternate directions and measure the results.
 This way, every time you run your two ads, you have instant comparative results.
-You don’t have to wait until your next campaign (and lose time and money in the process) in order to get that information.
+You don’t have to wait until your next app marketing or ecommerce campaign (and lose time and money in the process) in order to get that information.

 A|B testing will also help you finalize your buyer personas.
 Try speaking to two sample personas at a time to find out which demographics are more responsive, and which “main” persona you should target full-time.